Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/add-credential.md

 ## Input

-This operation requires authenticating to the YubiHSM Auth application as part of the command.
-This is done by providing the application's management key (16 bytes).
+This operation requires authenticating with the management key.
+There is a limit of 8 attempts to authenticate with the management key before the management key is blocked.
+Once the management key is blocked, the application itself must be reset before authentication can be attempted again.
+To reset the application, see [ResetApplicationCommand](xref:YubiHsmAuthCmdResetApplication).
+Supplying the correct management key before the management key is blocked will reset the retry counter to 8.

 The rest of the input data is related to the new credential:

 * Label (64 bytes)
 * Algorithm (1 byte)